+2. Design

+Please draw your design and calculate the dimensions.

+3. Make

 Select materials for your design and make.
 When you make the model, please note any changes to the original design on your diagram.
 If you have any difficulty, ask others for help.

+4. Test

 Test your model to find what you need modify.

+5. Improvement and communication

-- i.lf you can't see clearly, how can you improve it? - ii.If the model doesn't zoom in very well, how can you improve it? - iii.If your telescope is broken while it works, how can you improve it? - iv.
-Show your model to your classmates, and talk about what you have found in the process of making the model, and explain how you solved the problems you have met.
+i.If you can't see clearly, how can you improve it?ii.If the model doesn't zoom in very well, how can you improve it?iii.If your telescope is broken while it works, how can you improve it?iv.Show your model to your classmates, and talk about what you have found in the process of making the model, and explain how you solved the problems you have met.

+Suggested methods

-- 1.Use glue to fix a convex lens at the front of the outer tube to work as the object lens - 2.Use glue to fix a concave lens at the rear of the inner tube to work as the eye lens - 3.Nest the inner tube in the outer tube and adjust the length of the telescope - 4.Test your telescope
+1.Use glue to fix a convex lens at the front of the outer tube to work as the object lens

+2.Use glue to fix a concave lens at the rear of the inner tube to work as the eye lens

+3.Nest the inner tube in the outer tube and adjust the length of the telescope

+4.Test your telescope

+Connectivity

+Get the pupils to discuss:

 1.Is there any other optical instrument like telescope?
 What is the instrument used for?
+71

-What lenses is this optical instrument composed of d of? -- -------
+2. What lenses is this optical instrument composed of?

+Worksheet

+For student

-Worksheet For student Name: Class: Date: 1.
-Use convex lens and what do you see? concave lens respectiv ely to observe objects 200 2、Combine convex and distance, what do you fin om in on objects in the distant of both lenses related to d?
-How shall the lense ance?
-Please draw dow s be combined to best For students' group Name: Class: Date: 1.
-Sketch and label the te elescope shown to you.
+Name: Class: Date:

+1、Use convex lens and concave lens respectively to observe objects, what do you see?
+2、Combine convex and concave lenses together to observe objects in the distance, what do you find?
+How shall the lenses be combined to best zoom in on objects in the distance?
+Please draw down the respective positions of both lenses related to the eyes and objects.
+For students' group Name:

+1. Sketch and label the telescope shown to you.

 2. Have the group to consensus sketch your telescope design and label it.
 3. What is the light property that a telescope demonstrates?

-In 1608, a Dutch glasses merchant Lippershey happened to find that a combo of two lenses had a clearer view of far objects.
+Reading materials for teachers In 1608, a Dutch glasses merchant Lippershey happened to find that a combo of two lenses had a clearer view of far objects.
 He was inspired to make the first telescope ever in the world.
 In 1609, Galileo made a big telescope with the diameter of 4.2cm and the length of 1.2m.
 He used the convex lens as object lens and concave lens as eye lens.
 Such an optical system was thereafter called Galileo-type telescope.
 Since then astronomy has entered the telescope period.

-Galileo-type telescope

-Astronomical telescope is the important tool to observe celestial bodies.
+Galileo-type telescope Astronomical telescope is the important tool to observe celestial bodies.
 It is not exaggerated to say, without the birth and development of telescope, there won't be modern astronomy.
 Since then, telescope has kept developing to have farther and clearer view and be applied for professional use.
 In 1611, German astronomer Kepler used two biconvex lens respectively for object lens and eye lens, which significantly improve magnification performance.
 This optical system was thereafter called Kepler-type telescope.
 Nowadays the refractive telescopes commonly used are still either of the two systems.
 The astronomical telescope is Kepler-type system.
 From the birth of the first optical telescope to Hubbe Space Telescope and Chinese FAST (Five-hundred-meter Aperture Spherical radio Telescope), the biggest spherical radio telescopes in the world, telescope has improved performances in full swing, which has pushed the astronomy to develop greatly and impelled people to explore the universe further.